gwu205/folio/README.md

 ## Portfolio of Works - Geoffrey Wu

-Works by Geoffrey Wu - Digital Designer / Web Developer This portfolio site was built using the React framework Gatsby
+Works by Geoffrey Wu - Digital Designer / Web Developer<br>
+This portfolio site was built using the React framework Gatsby